A guide for spiritual seekers, leaders, and companions

 “The Transcendent Divine”

-This “Transcendent Divine” has been known by many different names.
+This “Transcendent Divine” has been known by many different names across the ages.
 I have used “God” and historical Christian examples in the descriptors below.

 And there are hundreds of other names and understandings: Allah (Islam: “The God”), Brahman (Hinduism: the ultimate reality beyond form), Tao (Taoism: “The Way,” the source and flow of all things), Dharmakaya (Buddhism: cosmic body of truth), The Great Spirit / Wakan Tanka (Indigenous North American traditions), Dreaming / Ancestor Spirits (Australian Aboriginal spirituality).
 Some refer to The Universe (New Age), Higher Power (12-step traditions), The More (William James, Varieties of Religious Experience), The Beloved (Rumi, Sufi poetry; also Teresa of Ávila), The Sacred, The Essence or Presence.
 Mystics have referred to The Cloud of Unknowing, and Paul Tillich describes the “Ground of all Being”…..